 These sediments form floodplains, valley bottoms, and terraces of the

-domestic supply (more than 500 gallons per day) to nearly all wells.
+than 500 gallons per day) is yielded to nearly all wells.
+Practically

-They yield practically no water to wells in small valleys where they
+no water is yielded to wells in small valleys where the alluvium is

-are thin and fine grained.
-Water ranges in hardness from 12 to 664 parts per million
+thin and fine grained.
+Water ranges in hardness from 12 to 664 parts

-These deposits occur on uplands and eroded edges of uplands above 370
+Continental deposits occur on uplands and eroded edges of uplands above

 These deposits yield small quantities of water suitable for household